 The man rose, then fell back to his knees and began to cry.
 “Thank you,” he whispered.
 “Thank you.”

 Priests walked forward and led the man away.
-The room fell still, and Allmother finally looked up, meeting Lightsong’s eyes.
+The room fell still, and Allmother finally looked over, meeting Lightsong’s eyes.
 She nodded to the side, where a priest stepped up, holding a bundle of fur tied tightly with ropes.

 “This is yours, I am told?”
+Allmother asked.

 “Ah, yes,” Lightsong said, flushing slightly.
 “Terribly sorry about that.
 It kind of got away from me.”